 The aim of this feature is to give players a proper incentive to use the truly shortest route between any given points, all other things being equal, and to make the calculation of revenue and cost more transparent and fit better with what appears to be the distance in the game world.

 Note: in Simutrans, "industry" includes producers of raw materials, such as mines, farms and fisheries, and ultimate end-consumers, such as shops.

 In Simutrans-Standard, the production/consumption rates of all industries are set at a random value within a predefined range.
 In more recent versions, industries require passengers/mail/electricity for increases in their production or consumption, and can grow if used heavily.
 The number of passengers demanded are now also set per factory (these new Standard features are also present in Extended).

-In Simutrans-Extended, consumer industries (i.e., those that consume but do not produce, such as shops) intended to be located in cities will have their consumption rates set proportionately to the size of the city compared to other cities.
-As of version 9.11, there is also an improved system for linking industries to consumer industries with unsatisfied demand.
+In Simutrans-Extended, consumer industries (i.e., those that consume but do not produce, such as shops) intended to be located in cities will have their visitor demand (which will affect the number of visiting passengers, and thus the rate of consumption when those passengers arrive) set proportionately to the size of the city compared to other cities.
+There is also an improved system for linking producing industries to consumer industries with unsatisfied demand.

 The aim of this feature is to make the goods consumed by a city proportionate to its size, which is more intuitive and makes network planning more realistic, as players are able to foresee, for example, that more goods will need to be shipped into a large city as more shops open, etc..